lcs7k/builder-tutorials/english.md

 ## It's time to get hands-on 🖐️

-Now we will learn how to make a basic project, menu and form, so you can already experience the features of Easy Builder.
+Now we will learn how to make a basic project, menu and form, so that you can try out the features of Easy Builder.

 After logging into Builder you will be faced with the following content: